8 Foods High in Iodine

 Pros: Eggs are versatile and nutrient-rich, providing high-quality protein, choline, and essential vitamins.

-Cons: Some individuals may need to monitor cholesterol intake, though for most people, moderate egg consumption is considered safe.
+Cons: Some individuals may not tolerate eggs, though for most people, moderate egg consumption is considered safe.

-Safe intake: One to two eggs per day is appropriate for most adults.
+Safe intake: Eating two to four eggs per day is appropriate for most adults.

 Beef Liver and Organ Meats